ArminJo/arduino-test-compile/README.md

 required-libraries: Servo,Adafruit NeoPixel@1.3.4
 ```

-Space separated list without double quotes around the list.
-If you need a library with a space in its name, like Adafruit NeoPixel or Adafruit INA219, you must use double quotes around the name and have at least 2 entries, where the first must be without double quotes!
-You may use Servo as dummy entry.
+Comma separated list without double quotes around the list or a library name.
+A list of correct library names can be found [here](https://www.arduinolibraries.info/).

 ### `examples-exclude`